modprods/grapho-user-guide/README.md

 # Grapho VM

-Grapho VMs (aka "Grapho Virtual Machines") are containers custom-built for Grapho online services to be used on-premise or on cloud platforms.
+Grapho VMs (aka "Grapho Virtual Machines") are Linux virtual machine containers that package Grapho online services to be used on-premise or on cloud platforms.

-We use packer and terragrunt to keep on-premise and cloud hosted virtual machine variants in sync
+We use [packer](https://www.packer.io/) and [terragrunt](https://terragrunt.gruntwork.io/) to keep on-premise and cloud-hosted virtual machine variants in sync.

 Supported virtual machine platforms